 Sheila Myers has been teaching for over 20+ years and graduated from the College of St. Catherine with a B.A. in Elementary Education.
-She taught grade six in St. Paul Public Schools for five years while earning her Master's degree in Education, and also pursuing coursework in gifted and talented education.
-In 1997 she took a position as a fourth grade teacher in the Centennial School district, and after four wonderful years, became a stay at home mom.
+She taught grade six in St. Paul Public Schools for five years while earning a Master's degree in Education, and also pursuing coursework in gifted and talented education.
+In 1997 she took a position as a fourth-grade teacher in the Centennial School district, and after four wonderful years, became a stay-at-home mom.
 About eight years later she took a position teaching at a center, where she floated and taught infants to preschoolers.
-During that time God led her to a Christian Montessori school where she assisted and taught in a multi-age grades 4-6 classroom, and where she continues to guide young minds.
-While her children were attending the Montessori school part-time, she homeschooled, which she loved and cherished the time spent educating her own children!
+During that time God led her to a Christian Montessori school where she taught and assisted in a multi-age grades 4-6 classroom, and where she continues to guide young minds.
+While her children were attending the Montessori school part-time, she homeschooled, which she loved and cherishes the time spent educating her own children!

 Sheila considers it a privilege to be able to work with homeschool families and understands the importance of parents being their children's first and most important teacher.
-This year at FCHE she is very excited to teach the Pre/K class, and share her love and knowledge of Minnesota History, US Geography, and love of reading with Book Club.
-Book Club originated from her tutoring a young boy on the other side of the world, and she is thrilled to share the fun and love of reading with children at Faith.
+This year at FCHE she is very excited to teach the Pre/K class, and share her love and knowledge of Minnesota History, US Geography, and Logic.
+She is thrilled to share the fun and love of learning with the children and families at Faith.

-In her free time she enjoys reading, gardening, hiking, Bible study and going on long bike rides with her family.
-Most of all she loves the LORD and feels led to embark on a new adventure at Faith Co-op this next school year.
+In her free time, she enjoys reading, gardening, hiking, Bible study and going on long bike rides with her family.
+Most of all she loves the LORD and feels led to embark on a third year at Faith Co-op this next school year.